-When a crisis happens, if you don’t have water on hand, it’s going to quickly become a matter of survival for you and your loved ones.
+If you don’t have water supply on hand when a crisis happens, it’s going to quickly become a matter of survival for you and your loved ones.

 So you’ll need to be prepared.
 You need to store water according to how many people and animals you’re going to be providing for.
 The rule of thumb when it comes to setting aside emergency drinking water is to put aside 7 gallons of water a week for every person or animal that must be taken care of.